inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 #### i.
 Set new global environment variables
 Set the ENV var -- only required in a multi-tenant environment If you are in a multi-tenant environment, set environment variable ENV to ENV = quesnelia .
 In a single tenant environment, you don't need to set it .
-It has the default value ENV = folio.
+It has the default value ENV = folio. => trotzdem setzen
 ```
 curl -w '\n' -D - -X POST -H "Content-Type: application/json" -d "{\"name\":\"ENV\",\"value\":\"quesnelia\"}" http://localhost:9130/_/env
 ```

 Set INNREACH_TENANTS - otherwise mod-inn-reach will not start for your tenant:
 ```
-curl -w '\n' -D - -X POST -H "Content-Type: application/json" -d "{\"name\":\"INNREACH_TENANTS\",\"value\":\"diku|bthvn\"}" http://localhost:9130/_/env
+curl -w '\n' -D - -X POST -H "Content-Type: application/json" -d "{\"name\":\"INNREACH_TENANTS\",\"value\":\"wdr\"}" http://localhost:9130/_/env
 ```
 If you have multiple tenant, separate their names by "|" in the INNREACH_TENANTS variable's value.